Blog Articles

 Nick Schurk

-by Nick Schurk - April 18th, 2023
+by Nick Schurk - April 8th, 2024

-In this blog post, we'll discuss 3 key obstacles facing HR departments In the construction industry.
+In this blog post, we'll discuss three key obstacles facing HR departments In the construction industry.
 With available talent becoming increasingly scarce, HR teams and those in leadership positions must be proactive about strategically addressing these challenges.

 3 Major Challenges for HR Pros in the Construction Industry

-Adopting New Technologies
+1. Adopting New Technologies

 One of the critical challenges facing the construction industry is the need to innovate and adopt new technologies.
 While construction is a traditional industry that has been slow to change in the past, there is now a growing recognition that innovation is essential for the sector to remain competitive and sustainable.

 However, adopting new technologies can be challenging, particularly for smaller companies that may not have the resources or expertise to invest in new systems.
-There is also a need for upskilling and training existing workers to ensure they can use new technologies effectively.
+There is also a need for training existing workers to ensure they can use new technologies effectively.
 This can be a significant challenge for HR teams, particularly in an industry where skilled workers are in high demand.

-Developing Sustainable Practices
+2. Developing Sustainable Practices

 Another major challenge facing the construction industry is promoting sustainability and reducing environmental impact.
-This is an increasingly important issue for customers and stakeholders, who demand that buildings and infrastructure projects be designed and constructed in an environmentally responsible way.
+This is an increasingly important issue for customers and stakeholders, who demand that buildings and infrastructure projects be designed and constructed in an environmentally responsible and sustainable way.

 For HR teams in the construction industry, this means finding workers who are knowledgeable about sustainable building practices and committed to reducing their work's environmental impact.
 It also means investing in training and development programs that promote sustainability and help workers acquire the skills they need to work in a more environmentally responsible way.